 Last year, when the Covid-19 pandemic ran rampant in the country, tax refunds were a much-needed relief to many Americans.
 But has been different so far.
 We hope that this year will give us the breathing space to plan to make the most of tax refunds.

-Recent surveys show that many people have already begun planning what to do with their tax refunds in 2022.
+Recent surveys show that many people have already begun planning what to do with their tax refunds.
 Many people are foreseeing larger refunds and are also convinced that they will receive deductions and credits they are entitled to.
 What can you do with your refunds?

 Pay down debt